amisepa/reference_infinity/README.md

 1) Have MATLAB and EEGLAB installed
 2) Install the plugin via:
     - the EEGLAB GUI: File > Manage extensions > ref_rest_cmd
-    - unzipping or cloning this Github repo into the EEGLAB's "plugins" folder
+    - unzipping or cloning this Github repo into EEGLAB's "plugins" folder
 3) Import EEG data into EEGLAB and remove auxiliary electrodes (option to exclude specific electrodes from the referencing not currently available)
 4) Have at least 30 electrodes to get reliable results
 5) channel locations loaded in the EEG structure (although the plugin will import the default BEM coordinates if not already loaded)